akikoplays/uvpacker-blender-addon/README.md

 ## Requirements

 The addon requires Blender v2.9.
-And currently UVPacker exists only for 64 bit Windows.
+And currently UVPacker exists only for 64 bit Windows and MacOS (both Sillicon and Intel).

 ## Changelog
+[1.3.0] 19-10-2022
+* UV-Packer Addon for Blender v1.3.0
+* Added support for Mac

 [1.1.0] 29-09-2021
 * Add support for Blender 3.0